think-mm/enblog/input/posts/2009/02-16-my-religious-belief.md

 ---
 Title: My Religious Belief
 Tags:
-  - darwin's religious belief
-  - agnostic
-  - abolished his faith
-  - celebration
   - darwin day
-  - Mukto-Mona Editor
+  - MuktoMona Editor
 Published: 2009-02-16 09:22:37 +06:00
 Updated: 2009-02-16 09:35:57 +06:00
 OldURL: 2009/02/16/my-religious-belief/
 ---

-<h2 style="line-height: 200%;"><span style="color: #008000;">My Religious Belief</span></h2>
-<h3 style="line-height: 200%;"> <span style="color: #000080;">Charles Darwin</span></h3>
+~ **Charles Darwin**

 <hr /><span style="color: #000080; font-family: Verdana;">[<strong>Moderator's note:</strong> Charles Darwin's personal view on religion caries much interest in common people.
 We, therefore decided to publish an important excerpt from his autobiography where he revealed his position on this sensitive topic.
-At Cambridge University he was proud to occupy the same rooms as had been lived in by William Palely, whose book <em>Theology</em> was the foundation text of the argument from design.
+At Cambridge University he was proud to occupy the same rooms as had been lived in by William Palely, whose book *Theology* was the foundation text of the argument from design.
 But later, having voyaged to South America and Galapagos Islands on board the good ship Beagle, however, he found himself confronting the evidence of evolution by natural selection.
-After his <em>Origin of Species</em>, and <em>The Descent of Man</em>, Darwin felt able to be little more explicit, but the religiosity of his wife, Emma, was a continued inhabitation, and it was only in his autobiography, from which the excerpt comes, and in a few letters to trusted friends, that he admitted that his work and his life had slowly abolished his faith.</span>
+After his *Origin of Species*, and *The Descent of Man*, Darwin felt able to be little more explicit, but the religiosity of his wife, Emma, was a continued inhabitation, and it was only in his autobiography, from which the excerpt comes, and in a few letters to trusted friends, that he admitted that his work and his life had slowly abolished his faith.</span>

 <hr />
 <p align="center">This is an extract from:</p>

 <h3><a href="https://www.amazon.com/exec/obidos/ASIN/0393310698/thepageofreason">The Autobiography of Charles Darwin</a></h3>
 <h4>1809-1882</h4>
-<hr /><span style="font-family: Verdana;"><span style="font-size: small;">D</span>uring these two years[<a href="https://enblog.muktomona.com/wp-admin/#1">1</a>] I was led to think much about religion.
-Whilst on board the <em>Beagle</em> I was quite orthodox, and I remember being heartily laughed at by several of the officers (though themselves orthodox) for quoting the Bible as an unanswerable authority on some point of morality.
+<hr /><span style="font-family: Verdana;"><span style="font-size: small;">D</span>uring these two years\[1\] I was led to think much about religion.
+Whilst on board the *Beagle* I was quite orthodox, and I remember being heartily laughed at by several of the officers (though themselves orthodox) for quoting the Bible as an unanswerable authority on some point of morality.
 I suppose it was the noveltry of the argument that amused them.
 But I had gradually come, by this time, to see that the Old Testament from its manifestly false history of the world, with the Tower of Babel, the rainbow at sign, etc., etc., and from its attributing to God the feelings of a revengeful tyrant, was no more to be trusted than the sacred books of the Hindoos, or the beliefs of any barbarian.
 The question then continually rose before my mind and would not be banished, -- is it credible that if God were now to make a revelation to the Hindoos, would he permit it to be connected with the belief in Vishnu, Siva, &amp;c, as Christianity is connected with the Old Testament.
 This appeared to me utterly incredible. </span>

 <span style="font-family: Verdana;">By further reflecting that the clearest evidence would be requisite to make any sane man believe in the miracles by which Christianity is supported, -- that the more we know of the fixed laws of nature the more incredible do miracles become, -- that the men at that time were ignorant and credulous to a degree almost incomprehensible by us, -- that the Gospels cannot be proved to have been written simultaneous with the events, -- that they differ in many important details, far too important as it seemed to me to be admitted as the usual inaccuracies of eyewitnesses; -- by such reflections as these, which I give not as having the least novelty or value, but as they influenced me, I gradually came to disbelieve in Christianity as a divine revelation.
 The fact that many false religions have spread over large portions of the earth like wild-fire had some weight on me.
 Beautiful as is the morality of the New Testament, it can hardly be denied that its perfection depends in part on the interpretation which we now put on metaphors and allegories. </span>